alexilyaev/eslint-config-ai/README.md

 ### Base + Plugins

-You can choose which plugin to add
+You can choose which plugins to add

 ```json
 {